rojanandana/xxx/README.md

 - [ ] Go to https://www.themoviedb.org/documentation/api to learn more about the API you will be using.
 Sign-up for a new API Key.
 If you do not receive one within 15 minutes ask a proctor for assistance.
 - [ ] Write code in movieAPI.js necessary to call the API (you may use the 'now_playing' endpoint) and retrieve movie results
 - [ ] Create a new Express GET route called /load in which you make a call to the API.
 Put the retrieved data into the hardcoded movies array in Express index.js
 - [ ] Modify your index.jsx file accordingly to handle the loaded API data.
-You should no longer have dummy data anywhere.
+You should not longer have dummy data anywhere.

 ## Level 4 - Database
 - [ ] Write code in schema.sql to setup your database structure to be able to store your API movie data
 - [ ] Write code in database/index.js to insert and retrieve data from your database
 - [ ] You will be inserting and retrieving the data retrieved from the API.
 You may pick and chose which specific fields your store
-- [ ] A test file has been provided for you in database/tests/ which you may run independently of your application to test your queries.
+- [ ] A test file has been provided for you in database/tests/ which you may run indepdently of your application to test your queries.

 ## Level 5 - Integration